RCE Foto

 sent on April 28, 2024

 Opinion: The 100-500 is a little gem.
-Compared to the 100-400ii, it has 100mm more length, superior image quality and even more effective stabilization, almost record-breaking.
+Compared to the 100-400ii, it has 100mm more battery life, slightly higher image quality and even more effective stabilization when combined with good camera bodies.
 The sharpness and "clarity" in the center are surprising, at the edges there is a drop but they remain excellent.
-In the range within 3k it is the sharpest tele zoom ever and probably also with the best autofocus. it is sharper than all the 150-600 and the Sony 200-600 (and of course also the Canon 200-800 despite the unqualified opinions that can be read about it, see below e.g. ...
-The 100-500 is slightly sharper from the center to the edges at all focal lengths than the Sony 200-600, which in turn is slightly better than the Canon 200-800....do vobis ...)
-However, compared to the 150-600 and the 200-800 it does not offer the same blur at maximum focal length, this may be the only "limit" in certain situations.
-Overall the blur is really nice, the most beautiful among the zoommons, and holds up even when the light is not optimal, a juncture in which all the others lose quality, but obviously the detachment of the subject at 500mm f7.1 cannot be comparable to that of a 600 f6.3 or 800 f9 ....
-The only "flaw" that I personally found for it, is the zoom ring .... it's a bit too hard and placed too far forward...
-Being used to very soft and fluid dials and zooms that do not extend, I did not feel very good with this 100-500, the zoom system forces me to a somewhat uncomfortable hand movement and the zoom that extends does not make me crazy.
-As light as it is, the handheld pan is limited by these aspects, and in the end, if I don't need the zoom, I keep it fixed at 500mm...
-At a professional level, to shoot stably you need an R3 or mount a battery grip on the R5 / R6.
-I immediately removed the ring with the bracket, because the handle is too small and uncomfortable and to gain on weight.
+In the 3k range, it's the sharpest telephoto zoom ever and probably also with the best autofocus. it's a bit sharper than all the 150-600s and even the Sony 200-600... it is slightly sharper from the center to the edges at all focal lengths.
+But compared to the 150-600 and the 200-800 it does not offer the same blur at maximum focal length, this may be the only "limit" in certain situations. overall the blur is really beautiful, the most beautiful of the zooms, and holds up even when the light is not optimal, juncture in which all the others lose quality, but obviously the detachment of the subject at 500mm f7.1 cannot be comparable to that of a 600 f6.3 or 800 f9 ....
+The only "defect" that I personally found in it, is the zoom ring .... it is a bit hard, but above all it is placed too far forward ...
+Being used to very soft and fluid rings and zooms that do not extend I did not find myself very well with this 100-500, the zoom system forces me to a somewhat uncomfortable hand movement and the zoom that extends does not drive me crazy.
+As light as it is, handheld panning is limited by these aspects, and in the end, if I don't need the zoom, I keep it fixed at 500mm ...
+On a professional level, an R3 or a battery grip on the R5 / R6 is required to shoot stably.
+I immediately removed the ring with the stirrup, because the handle is too small and uncomfortable and to gain on weight.
 The ready-to-use lens with the bracket and camouflage cover weighs 1640g.
-I like the lens hood very much, there is a very convenient window through which you can maneuver the filters.
-Filters that are INDISPENSABLE at a professional level.
+I like the lens hood very much, there is a very comfortable window through which you can maneuver the filters.
+The stabilization has not always convinced me completely.
+I find it very very good on R6ii, but definitely inferior on R7, and even on R5ii it dances a little too much..
+I think it's a problem of the bodies...
+There is something to review and fix

 avatarjunior